Falcinspire/Hackpack/README.md

 # Hackpack
 **Generates a "hackpack" for competitive programmers**

+# Disclaimer

+This software is in alpha.
+Use with a salt of caution.

 ## Quick Start

 Download the Windows executable from releases.
 Move this file somewhere that is seen by the PATH system variable.